Manual Handling Training for Healthcare Workers in Ireland

 Employer Obligations

-- Risk Assessment - Employers must assess all manual handling tasks, particularly patient handling activities, to identify risks.
-This should consider patient weight, mobility, cognitive status, and the physical environment.
+- Risk Assessment - Employers must assess all manual handling tasks, particularly patient handling activities, considering patient weight, mobility, cognitive status, and the physical environment.

 - Avoidance and Reduction - Where possible, manual handling should be avoided.
-Where this is not possible, risks must be reduced using mechanical aids, team handling, and workplace redesign.
+Where not possible, risks must be reduced using mechanical aids, team handling, and workplace redesign.

-- Training Provision - All staff who perform manual handling tasks must receive appropriate training.
-This training must be refreshed regularly and updated when circumstances change.
+- Training Provision - All staff who perform manual handling must receive appropriate training that is refreshed regularly and updated when circumstances change.

 - Equipment Provision - Employers must provide suitable equipment including hoists, slide sheets, transfer boards, and adjustable beds.